bast/smeshing/README.md

 python distmesh/demo2d.py
 ```

 If the tests fail, it will stop with an AssertionError.
 Soon we will switch to
-pytest but for this we need to get rid of Cython and switch to CFFI.
+pytest (and rename files) but for this we need to get rid of Cython and switch to CFFI.

 ## References